WrightonLabCSU/sporulation_utils/README.md

 wget https://raw.githubusercontent.com/WrightonLabCSU/sporulation_utils/main/
 ```

-This script is not limited to this sporulation project but it is still a key part.
+This script is not limited to this sporulation project, but it is still a key part.
-When you run DRAM-v with a custom distillate sheet you still get all the AMG information that would normaly come with DRAM-v.
+When you run DRAM-v with a custom distillate sheet you still get all the AMG information that would normally come with DRAM-v.
 This script will take only the AMG information related to the distillate sheet that it is given as an argument.

-If you are in the root of the downloaded git repository you can test this script with this command.
+If you are in the root of the downloaded git repository, you can test this script with this command.

 ```
 python scripts/filter_amg_to_dist.py \